badlogic/basis-template/README.md

    Otherwise, this will be evaluated.
 ```

-You can of course omit `elseif` and `else` clauses.
+You can, of course, omit the `elseif` and `else` clauses.

 ### For statements
-For statements are similar to Java's enhanced for loops, e.g. `for (SomeType x: someCollection)` statements.
+For statements are similar to Java's enhanced `for` loops, e.g. `for (SomeType x : someCollection)` statements.
 You can iterate over arrays, map values, `Iterable` instances, and `Iterator` instances:

 ```
 {{for value in array}}